terraform-ibm-modules/terraform-ibm-cos/README.md

 ```

 ### Example 2
-Just some buckets with monitoring and encryption using existing COS and Key Protect Instances
+Two buckets only with monitoring and encryption using existing COS and Key Protect Instances

 ```hcl
 # Replace "main" with a GIT release version to lock into a specific release